ArduPilot/ardupilot_wiki/common/source/docs/common-camera-trigger-seagull-mapx2.rst

 The `Seagull MAP-X2 <https://www.seagulluav.com/product/seagull-map-x2/>`__ is a precision camera shutter trigger and logger.
 It can be connected to Pixhawk or other ArduPilot compatible flight controller in order to automate camera shutter triggering and log the precise co-ordinates of each photo for geotagging purposes.

-The current list of compatible cameras can be found on `Seagull MAP Cable Finder <https://www.seagulluav.com/map-cable-finder/>`__.
+The current list of compatible cameras can be found on `Seagull Cable Finder <https://www.seagulluav.com/map-cable-finder/>`__.

 Seagull MAP-X2 utilizes event based logging for extra precision if used with the `Seagull SYNC2 Hot Shoe Adapter <https://www.seagulluav.com/product/seagull-sync2/>`__